You are currently viewing this Website in Internet Explorer 8, which is an unsupported browser.

 Parents must accompany their camper through all stations of check-in and check-out.
 Allow about 1.5 hours for check-in and about 1 hour for check-out.
 Want more details?
 Check out our Opening and Closing day page.

-We will email you a packing list with details, including Evening Programs, in late spring so you can get everything ready in time.
+We will email you a packing list with details called the Parent Info Sheet in late spring so you can get everything ready in time.
+Starting at that time you will also be able to find it in the Forms and Documents section of your parent account.
 In the meantime, check out the What to Pack section for a general list.

 Please be sure to purchase a trunk that is no more than 16" high so that your camper is able to fit it under the bed.
 We recommend the plastic "footlocker" style that can be purchased at Academy.